 The Essl Foundation supports inclusive art projects and, with the Zero Project, is searching worldwide for innovations that enable people with disabilities to create and experience art.

-The Essl Foundation MGE non-profit private foundation was founded in 2007 by Martin and Gerda Essl and their children to support people in need, with a particular focus on people with disabilities.
+The Essl Foundation MGE, a non-profit private foundation, was founded in 2007 by Martin and Gerda Essl and their children to support people in need, with a particular focus on people with disabilities.
 In 2008, the Essl Foundation launched the Zero Project, which has become the foundation's most important program in recent years.

-The mission of the Zero Project is to create a world without barriers (with zero barriers) in which people with and without disabilities can live together on an equal footing.
+The Zero Project's mission is to create a world without barriers (with zero barriers), where people with and without disabilities can live together as equals.
 Art plays a central role in this.
-According to Martin Essl: "Inclusive art and culture promotes vibrant, inclusive communities of people with and without disabilities, independent living and encourages entrepreneurial initiative."
+According to Martin Essl, "Inclusive art and culture promotes vibrant, inclusive communities of people with and without disabilities, independent living, and encourages entrepreneurial initiative."

 The Zero Project is therefore strongly committed to removing barriers that prevent people with disabilities from accessing the arts, starting with the accessibility of buildings and information, through education and training, to employment opportunities in this field.

-The Zero Project is thus contributing to the implementation of the goals of the UN Convention on the Rights of Persons with Disabilities, which guarantees equal opportunities in society for all people, regardless of disability.
-This convention has been ratified by over 180 states since 2007.
+The Zero Project thus contributes to the implementation of the goals of the UN Convention on the Rights of Persons with Disabilities, which guarantees equal opportunities in society for all people, regardless of disability.
+This convention has been ratified by over 180 countries since 2007.
 To support this goal, the Zero Project has developed a unique methodology based on three pillars:

 • Finding and selecting exemplary solutions based on the three criteria of innovation, impact and scalability;